 Insert the long 3/32 Allen key into the front of the pump.
 (A small 3mm hole in the front of the pump) Turn this clockwise to reduce and anti-clockwise to increase velocity.
-6.5 turns of adjustment are available, anything more than this being needed will require disassembly and mainspring changing.
+6.5 turns of adjustment are available, anything more than this being needed will require disassembly and a change of the mainspring.